Start a Men Underwears Trading Business in Dubai

 The UAE retail market for clothing and footwear is valued in the billions of dirhams, with men's innerwear representing a consistent and growing sub-segment.
 A large expatriate workforce, a young population, and high consumer spending per capita all support strong domestic demand.
 Free zone structures add further appeal by offering full foreign ownership, zero personal income tax, and simplified import and export procedures.

-This licence permits the holder to import, export, distribute, and wholesale men's underwear products, including briefs, boxers, trunks, thermal underwear, and related innerwear items.
-The licence covers commercial trading activities and allows businesses to operate within the free zone, sell to other businesses in the UAE mainland (through a local distributor or appointed agent where applicable), and engage in re-export to international markets.
+This license permits the holder to import, export, distribute, and wholesale men's underwear products, including briefs, boxers, trunks, thermal underwear, and related innerwear items.
+The license covers commercial trading activities and allows businesses to operate within the free zone, sell to other businesses in the UAE mainland (through a local distributor or appointed agent where applicable), and engage in re-export to international markets.

 International garment wholesalers seeking a UAE distribution base